sovanken/qrbar/README.md

 # 📦 QRBar

-**QRBar** is a comprehensive Flutter package for scanning, generating, and exporting QR codes and barcodes.
+**QRBar** is a comprehensive Flutter package for scanning and generating QR codes and barcodes.
 It provides a unified API with extensive customization options and advanced styling features.

----

 ## ✨ Features